What’s Brand Messaging? (You Need It BEFORE Copywriting)

 ❌ And so on

-That’s why I eventually introduced brand messaging guidelines and a storytelling framework as part of my signature offer—to make it a breeze for my clients to tell a consistent narrative and stay true to their brand messaging whenever they talk or write about their business.
+That’s why I eventually introduced a brand messaging guide as part of my signature offer: to make it a breeze for my clients to tell a consistent story and stay true to their brand messaging whenever and wherever they talk or write about their business.

 Because here’s the truth: if your focus keeps changing, you can’t expect your audience to think of you when they’re finally ready to invest!

-So, make sure you focus on clarifying it first.
-And always keep it consistent.
+So, make sure you are clear on that first and can always keep it consistent.

 By now, I’m sure you understand the importance of a clear brand messaging framework, but… I get it: it’s not easy to define it when you’re so close to your business.